Jeewon Park, piano

 Renowned for her radiant touch and expressive range, pianist Jeewon Park captivates audiences worldwide with performances spanning classical masterworks to premieres by today’s leading composers and chamber collaborations.

-Park made her orchestral debut at age 12 with Chopin’s First Concerto and has since appeared with the KBS Orchestra, Mexico City Philharmonic, Charleston Symphony, and Florida Orchestra.
-She has performed in major venues across North America, Europe, and Asia as both a recitalist and chamber musician.
+Since making her orchestral debut at age 12 performing Chopin’s First Piano Concerto with the Korean Symphony Orchestra, Ms. Park has appeared as soloist with the KBS Symphony Orchestra, Mexico City Philharmonic, Charleston Symphony, Monterey Symphony, and The Florida Orchestra.
+She has performed extensively across North America, Europe, and Asia.